Own Your Audition

 The Audition involves all the tools you work on in class: knowing your Objective, playing your Action, having your Emotional Condition, etc. Below I’ve listed four specific acting choices that are key to your audition.

-- Your Want
+- Your Intention

 - Your Personalization